Chelsea transfer news: Blues fear PSG have dropped Tiemoue Bakayoko interest as Frank Lampard faces homegrown dilemma | Goal.com

 As reported by Goal, Paris Saint-Germain had been exploring a loan-to-buy deal for the France international, but with a deal close to take Everton's Idrissa Gueye to Parc des Princes, a move for Bakayoko now seems unlikely.

-That leaves Bakayoko in a group which also includes Kurt Zouma, Michy Batshuayi, Davide Zappacosta and Kenedy who could face being forced to watch from the sidelines in certain competitions due to lack of space within the squad.
+That leaves Bakayoko in a group which also includes Kurt Zouma, Michy Batshuayi, Davide Zappacosta and Kenedy, who could face a season watching on from the sidelines in certain competitions due to lack of space within the squad.

 Lampard's decision to use academy graduate Reece James in his first-team plans next season could spell the end for Zappacosta, who may find himself as the third-choice left-back.